Here are the exciting Special Events for 2014!

 Sunday, 10am: Co-Housing

-Take a fun tour of Nevada City’s unique co-housing project with architect Katie McCamant on Sunday, 10am, with the option to continue on to Grass Valley to check out Wolf Creek Lodge.
+Take a fun tour of Nevada City’s unique co-housing project with architect Chuck Durrett on Sunday, 10am, with the option to continue on to Grass Valley to check out Wolf Creek Lodge.
 Meet in front of the Nevada Theatre.

 Sunday, 12pm: Natural History Trail Walk

 Take a break from watching films to get out in the natural world.
-Join Sierra Streams Institute and the Natural History Network, the multimedia documentary team Benjamin Drummond & Sara Joy Steele, John Muir Laws (author of “The Laws Field Guide to the Sierra Nevada”), and fellow naturalists for a guided hike along Nevada City’s Deer Creek Tribute Trail.
-In its second year, this hour-long hike will explore the collaboratively constructed Deer Creek Tribute Trail and give participants the opportunity to interact with local ecologists, naturalists, and filmmakers who have done work relating to the growing natural history awareness movement.
-This hour-long, easy walk will begin at the Miner’s Foundry on Sunday at noon and end at 1pm at Film Festival Headquarters where images from the Natural Histories Project will be on display.
-Contributors to the Natural Histories Project will be available to connect participants with this incredibly diverse collaboration.
+Join Sierra Streams Institute and the Natural History Network, naturalist John Muir Laws (author of “The Laws Field Guide to the Sierra Nevada”), and fellow naturalists for a guided hike along Nevada City’s Deer Creek Tribute Trail.
+In its third year, this hour-long hike will explore the collaboratively constructed Deer Creek Tribute Trail and give participants the opportunity to interact with local ecologists, naturalists, and filmmakers who have done work relating to the growing natural history awareness movement.
+This hour-long, easy walk will begin at the Miner’s Foundry on Sunday at noon and end at 1pm.

-SUNDAY 9-10AM AT THE CURLY WOLF, COFFEE TALK WITH ORION MAGAZINE
+SUNDAY 8:30am at the CURLY WOLF, COFFEE TALK WITH TOM XIA

 SUNDAY 7:30PM: AWARD WINNING FILMS AT THE NEVADA THEATRE

-In collaboration with the Nevada Theatre Film Series we will be showing a selection of this years’ award winning films.
-Keep your ears open for the line-up after the awards are announced on Sunday.
-This session requires a separate ticket.
-Sunday, 7:30pm
+In collaboration with the Nevada Theatre Film Series we will be showing a selection of this year’s award winning films.
+Keep your ears open for the line-up after the awards are announced on Sunday at 1:15.
+This session requires a separate ticket, which you can purchase ahead of time online or at Fest HQ.
+Sunday, 7:30pm at the Nevada Theatre.
+This event usually sells out in advance.